-Narada Muni (Muni; the Sanskrit word for Sage) famous as the traveling musician and storyteller; preaching enlightening wisdom and news is a Vedic sage of the Hindu dharma (religion).
-In the ancient Vedic scripts, the Sanskrit word Narada translates to ‘deity who was invested by Brahma with the power of creation.’
+Narada Muni (Muni; the Sanskrit word for Sage), famous as the traveling musician and storyteller; preaching enlightening wisdom and news, is a Vedic sage of the Hindu dharma (religion).
+In the ancient Vedic scripts, the Sanskrit word Narada translates to ‘deity who Brahma invested with the power of creation.’

-Depicted carrying a Khartal and Veena with the name ‘Mahathi’; he is generally regarded as one of the great masters of the ancient musical instrument.
-Khartal, an ancient instrument that derives its name from two Hindi words ‘Kara’ meaning hand and ‘tala’ meaning clapping is a wooden clapper that has discs or plates that produce a clinking sound when clapped together.
+Depicted carrying a Khartal and Veena with the name ‘Mahathi,’ he is generally regarded as one of the great masters of the ancient musical instrument.
+Khartal, an ancient instrument that derives its name from two Hindi words, ‘Kara’ meaning hand and ‘tala’ meaning clapping, is a wooden clapper with discs or plates that produce a clinking sound when clapped together.

 He uses the two to accompany his singing of hymns, prayers, and mantras.
 Tales often depict him as a pure, elevated soul who glorifies Vishnu through his devotional songs, singing the names Hari (Sanskrit for Vishnu) and Narayana, and therein demonstrating Bhakti Yoga (which translates to, Spiritual Path or Practice).
-Arguably, the greatest book about love and devotion, The Narada Bhakti Sutra is attributed to him.
+Arguably, the greatest book about love and devotion, The Narada Bhakti Sutra, is attributed to him.

 Thus, it was the birth of Narada Muni among the demigods of Gandharvas (Angelic beings, as they are called) as Upa Barhana.
 Owing to the misconduct in a musical fest, where he missed a particular Raag or beat as he was distracted by the charm of the women around him, he was cursed to be born among the Sudras (the lowest among all earthly beings) by the demigods.

-Gradually, he was treading on the path of Bhakti (meaning; devotional worship directed to one supreme deity, usually Vishnu) and for the rest of his life, Narada Muni focused on his devotion, meditation, and worship to Lord Vishnu.
-After his death, Vishnu then blessed him with the spiritual form of “Narada” as he eventually and widely became known.
+Gradually, he was treading on the path of Bhakti (meaning; devotional worship directed to one supreme deity, usually Vishnu), and for the rest of his life, Narada Muni focused on his devotion, meditation, and worship to Lord Vishnu.
+After his death, Vishnu then blessed him with the spiritual form of “Narada,” as he eventually and widely became known.
 In many Hindu scriptures, Narada Muni is considered a Saktyavesa-avatara or partial-manifestation (avatar) of God, empowered to perform miraculous tasks on Lord Vishnu’s behalf.

 He is famously known as the first ‘Journalist’ of the Earth and a divine messenger constantly wandering around in all three realms; heaven – Satya to Bhuvar loka, earth – Bhu loka, underworld – Atala to Patala loka, and he gives information to all, the Devas(Gods), the Rakshas(Demons) and the Men (Earthly beings).

-Many stories and legends sing to the glory of Narada Muni; about his devotion and bhakti, humor and intellect, kindness and above all the Krishna Consciousness.
+Many stories and legends sing to the glory of Narada Muni; about his devotion and bhakti, humor and intellect, kindness, and above all, the Krishna Consciousness.
 One of many such tales is about the mindful transformation of Mrigari.
-Mrigari was a cruel hunter, he half-killed the animals and made them suffer to their death; such was his cruelty.
-Influenced by the prophecy of Narad Muni he changed his course and developed a compassion for animals; even the ants – as the stories go.
+Mrigari was a cruel hunter; he half-killed the animals and made them suffer to their death; such was his cruelty.
+Influenced by the prophecy of Narad Muni, he changed his course and developed a compassion for animals; even the ants – as the stories go.